Jallow9/HTML-CSS/Week2/README.md

 ### What is GIT?

-GIT is software that allows you to save your work at any given moment in time.
+GIT is a software that allows you to save your work at any given moment in time.
 It's typically called a `version control system`, which essentially means that it allows you to create `versions` of your workspace and makes possible to switch between older and newer states.

 You can think of it like a video game.
 You get to a certain point in the game, after hours of struggle.
 You're really proud of how far you've come, and don't want to do it over again in case you die.
 So you decide to _save your game_.
 If something bad happens after that point you can always reload your game and start from that point on.